How Do You Steer a Bobsled?

 Now that the Olympics are well underway, you might have developed a few questions about the games' equipment.
-How does one steer a bobsled?
-What sort of gear do you need to jump into the competitive world of curling?
-Let's take a crack at answering some of your most pressing queries.
+For example: How does one steer a bobsled?
+Let's take a crack at answering this pressing query.

 How do you steer a bobsled?

 Bobsled teams careen down an icy, curving track at up to 90 miles per hour, so steering is no small concern.
 Drivers steer their sleds just like you steered your childhood sleds—by manipulating a pair of ropes connected to the sled's steel runners.
 The driver also gets help from the rest of the crew members, who shift their weight to aid with the steering.

 Why do speed skaters wear glasses?

 Speed skaters can fly around the ice at upwards of 40 mph, so those sunglasses-type specs they wear aren't merely ornamental.
 At such high speeds, it's not very pleasant to have wind blowing in your eyes; it's particularly nightmarish if the breeze is drying out your contact lenses.
 On top of that, there's all sorts of ice and debris flying around on a speed skating track that could send you on a fast trip to the ophthalmologist.

 Some skaters also say the glasses help them see the track.
 American skater Ryan Bedford recently told the Saginaw News that his tinted shades help him focus on the track and filter out distracting lights and camera flashes from the crowd.